ERICA: Improving Entity and Relation Understanding for Pre-trained Language Models via Contrastive Learning: Conclusions

 In this paper, we present \ourmodel, a general framework for PLMs to improve entity and relation understanding via contrastive learning.
-We demonstrate the effectiveness of our method on several entity-centric tasks, including relation extraction, reading comprehension and entity typing.
-The experimental results show that \ourmodel outperforms baselines by a large margin on document-level tasks while keep comparable performance on sentence-level tasks.
-In future, we aim to explore explicitly modeling the complex reasoning chains in documents for PLMs.
+We demonstrate the effectiveness of our method on several language understanding tasks, including relation extraction, entity typing and question answering.
+The experimental results show that \ourmodel outperforms all baselines, especially under low-resource settings, which means \ourmodel helps PLMs better capture the in-text relational facts and synthesize information about entities and their relations.